nginxinc/nginx-wiki/source/start/topics/examples/xsendfile.rst

 `Lighttpd <http://www.lighttpd.net>`_  has this feature and there is a `mod_xsendfile <https://tn123.org/mod_xsendfile/>`_ for Apache2.

-Nginx also has this feature, but implemented a little bit differently.
-In Nginx this feature is called ``X-Accel-Redirect``.
+NGINX also has this feature, but implemented a little bit differently.
+In NGINX this feature is called ``X-Accel-Redirect``.

 There are two main differences:

 #.
 The header must contain a ``URI``.
 #.
 The location ``should`` be defined as ``internal;`` to prevent the client from going directly to the URI.

-Example nginx configuration:
+Example NGINX configuration:

 .. code-block:: nginx